 To our Topeca Community

-Last month, a social media conversation surfaced among former and current Topeca employees, raising concerns about our culture and whether we are living the values that we have endeavored to achieve since opening.
+In July 2020, a social media conversation surfaced among former and current Topeca employees, raising concerns about our culture and whether we are living the values that we have endeavored to achieve since opening.
 When my wife, Margarita, and I launched Topeca in 2003, we set out to create an inclusive, equitable, and family-focused company.
 As part of that mission and as CEO of the company, I am eager to be accountable to all of our stakeholders, including our former and current employees, customers, suppliers and partners, and I am committed to making these values core to everything we do as a business.

 Since concerns were first voiced online in July, we have embarked on an initiative over the past several weeks to better understand the Topeca culture and our real workplace environment.
 We’ve learned that there are several areas where we can do better, and we have begun outlining detailed and actionable changes, such as hiring a full-time HR lead and formalizing employee reviews, to drive advantageous outcomes for all of our employees.
 Your feedback and the conversations that followed, combined with our analysis of internal employee practices, led us to create a comprehensive roadmap for evolving Topeca and enriching our workplace.